Tailwind CSS configuration

 Path to the Tailwind CSS config file to use.

-You can use this to specify a custom Tailwind config file for each build scenario.
+You can use this to specify a custom Tailwind config file for each Environment.

-For example, you might want to use a separate Tailwind config, where you:
+For example, you could have multiple Tailwind config files, where you:

 - disable